AlejandroSeed/AlejandroSeed/README.md

 - 👋 Hi, I’m Alejandro Orihuela
 - :smoking: I love smoking and drink coffee
-- 👀 I’m interested in ios developing
+- 👀 I’m interested in iOS developing
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning iOS

 <!---
 AlejandroSeed/AlejandroSeed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.